nobasisstudios/node-redscape-wiki/Chance-Events.md

-This flow illustrates how to create a randomly-triggered event based on a percentage probability.
-Each time the flow is called (e.g. via an inject node set to repeat at a fixed interval), a
+This flow illustrates how to trigger a random event based on a given probability.
+Each time the flow is called (e.g. via an inject node set to repeat at a fixed interval), a function node calculates a value between 0 and 100.
+If the value is less than the specified probability, flow continues out of the top output.
+If it is greater, then flow continues out of the bottom output.

 ![Random Chance Flow](https://github.com/playfultechnology/propcontrol/blob/master/Documentation/screenshots/flow_chance.png)